skvvara/Bazecor/FOCUS_API.md

 ### keymap.custom

-This command of the focus API has two functions, when sent alone, it retrieves the whole custom keymap stored in the keyboard, when sent with the map as trailing numbers (in the same format as received) it will update the custom keymap stored in the EEPROM.
+This command of the serial API has two functions, when sent alone, it retrieves the whole custom keymap stored in the keyboard, when sent with the map as trailing numbers (in the same format as received) it will update the custom keymap stored in the EEPROM.

 To know the actual correlation between the position of the map sent and the actual keys in the keyboard, [look here](https://github.com/Dygmalab/Raise-Firmware/blob/master/FOCUS_API.MD)